djccarew/watson-dojo-pm-tester/README.md

 ![Connect to Service](images/Picture9.png)

+4. Verify this service is being created in the same space as the app in Step 2.

-4. Click **Create**
+5. Click **Create**

-5. Click **Restage** when you’re prompted to restage your app
+6. Click **Restage** when you’re prompted to restage your app

 ![Connect to Service](images/Picture10.png)

-6. Go back to the Bluemix dashboard and wait until the app shows that it is running again
+7. Go back to the Bluemix dashboard and wait until the app shows that it is running again

 ![Connect to Service](images/Picture11.png)